sagemath/git-developer-guide/developer/trac.rst

 1. Provide a place for discussion on issues and store a permanent record.

-2. A repository of source code and all proposed changes.
+2. Provide a repository of source code and all proposed changes.

 3. Link these two together.

-4. There is also a `wiki <http://trac.sagemath.org/wiki>`_ for more general organizational web pages, like Sage development workshops.
+There is also a `wiki <http://trac.sagemath.org/wiki>`_ for more general organizational web pages, like Sage development workshops.

 Thus if you find a bug in Sage, if you have new code to submit, want to review new code already written but not yet included in Sage, or if